 Ports America Chesapeake, LLC entered into a unique public-private partnership deal with the Maryland Port Administration in 2009, signing a 50-year lease to operate Seagirt Marine Terminal.

 Ports America will invest $500 million in the project, providing $140 million to the state fund for highway, bridge and tunnel projects near the port.

-In June 2012, Seagirt received four new all-electric, high-efficiency, Super-Post-Panamax gantry cranes which can reach 22 containers across, in addition to the existing seven cranes at Berths 1 - 3 which were modified to handle ships 18 containers across and can trolley to the new Berth.
+Seagirt has four all-electric, high-efficiency, Super-Post-Panamax gantry cranes which can reach 22 containers across, in addition to the existing seven cranes at Berths 1 - 3 which were modified to handle ships 18 containers across and can trolley to the new Berth.

 In January 2013 the new Berth 4 with a 50 foot draft, 1,200-linear-foot became fully operational ahead of schedule and under budget.
 This impressive new dock can handle 14,000 - TEU vessels.

-In addition to the Berth 4 Project, Seagirt's practical yard layout has storage areas directly behind the berths, further increasing the productivity of vessel loading and discharge operations boasting truck turn times less than 30 minutes for single moves and 60 minutes for double moves.
+Seagirt's practical yard layout has storage areas directly behind the berths, further increasing the productivity of vessel loading and discharge operations.
+Truck turn times are less than 30 minutes for single moves and 60 minutes for double moves.

 Annual volume is 630,000 containers and current vessel container production is 37 Net MPH, one of the highest on U.S. East Coast.